 To book A.C.
-Grayling CBE please contact a JLA agent.
+Grayling CBE please contact your JLA Agent.

 Anthony is one of the most influential thinkers of the age.
 He believes in applied ethics - philosophical debate on everyday issues from leadership to profit to technology.
 In his speeches Anthony explores ‘the lessons of war for the business of life.’
 He also considers the different forms of wealth, and how to achieve and use them: “Wealth of any kind (material, moral or intellectual) is pointless unless it’s applied.”

 Anthony Grayling is an acclaimed writer and philosopher, Master of the New College of the Humanities and a Fellow of St Anne's, Oxford.
 Whether addressing business ethics, international relations, artificial intelligence or the difference between true leadership and manipulation, he is one of the most influential thinkers of our times - and a compelling speaker for corporate audiences.